pdjr-signalk/pdjr-skplugin-switchbank/README.md

 protocol implemented by PGN 127501 (Switch Bank Status) and  PGN 127502 (Switch Bank Control).

-PGN 127501 messages are processed natively by Signal K which uses them to maintain paths under "electrical.switches.bank....".
+PGN 127501 messages are processed natively by Signal K into paths under "electrical.switches.bank....".
 These paths are updated in real time to report the state of every switch bank channel detected on the host NMEA bus.